ctolon/PythonInterfaceDemo/README.md

 must be converted to comma-separated strings

 ## TODO List
-* `Open` We need more meaningful explanations for argument explanations (helping comments).
+* `Closed` We need more meaningful explanations for argument explanations (helping comments).
 * `Open` The values that JSON values can take for transaction management should be classified and filtered with choices and data types.
 * `Finished` Also some JSON values are bound together (eg. if cfgRun2 is false, isRun3 variable should be true automatically) so some error handling and automation should be done for transaction management.
-* `Open` Some configurations for MC may not be available for data configurations (eg. cfgMCsignals or vice versa, also valid for Run2 Run3 options).
+* `Closed` Some configurations for MC may not be available for data configurations (eg. cfgMCsignals or vice versa, also valid for Run2 Run3 options).
 Therefore, when we configure this variable for data, it does not throw an error or make any changes.
 For this, the python script should be configured.
 * `Open` Python CLI only works by overriding values, so some of the unattached configurations should be integrated